MelkoCollective/CDL_2020/Project_4_Ising_Annealer/Business_Application.md

 >Reactive power planning seeks to optimize the allocation of reactive power sources in a power system based on location and size.
 The goal of power planning is to minimize the cost of new power supplies.

 Generator Maintenance Scheduling and Unit Commitment:
+>Generators require a maintenance schedule that is critical to their economics and reliable operation.
+Preventative maintenance will prevent premature aging and the failure of generators in power systems.
+Unplanned and costly power outages are preventable by employing regular maintenance schedules.
+Annealing can be a powerful tool when it comes to determining the optimal maintenance schedule for the machines.

 ## Step 3: Identify at least one potential customer for this solution - ie: a business who has this problem and would consider paying to have this problem solved